 This content contains affiliate links.
 If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-They’re designed to handle all of your outdoor cooking needs – everything from smoking low and slow to searing a steak at high temperatures is possible on a pellet grill.
+They’re designed to handle all of your outdoor cooking needs – everything from smoking low and slow to searing a steak at high temperatures is possible on smoker grills.

 If you’re looking for a new one, Camp Chef and Traeger are two of the best brands on the market.
 You might be wondering what the similarities and differences are, and which brand is better between the two.